 In recent years, governments around the world have implemented a number of regulations aimed at tackling money laundering and tax base erosion.
 These regulations have essentially transferred the burden of policing to the banks and other financial institutions, with the threat of massive fines for non-compliance.
 In other words, the banks have been made responsible for the actions of their clients, at least to a certain degree.

 This is very scary for them and is even worse when put into the context of e-Residency.
 Most of the companies registered by e-Residents are run entirely from abroad, some from outside the EU.
-Many are cutting edge in nature, difficult to understand from a conventional perspective.
+Many are cutting edge in nature, difficult to understand from a conventional risk management perspective.
 The majority of their transactions are cross-border and their tax situation is often murky.
 In many cases, it is impossible to prosecute the entrepreneurs behind those companies.

 So what could be done to fix this problem?